 The star of the show at Rukgala Retreat is the beautiful open-air shala.
 Yoga classes are held twice daily at 8 AM and 5:30 PM, and are suitable for all levels of Yoga practitioners – whether you’ve never attended a class before, or have a consistent practice.

-The resident teachers at Rukgala, Emma and Jasmine, are welcoming and provide students with the opportunity to be playful on the mat.
-While Yoga teachers can sometimes have a reputation for using, shall we say, “flowery” language that might not resonate with every student, Emma and Jasmine make Yoga approachable, accessible and non-intimidating.
+The resident teachers at Rukgala are welcoming and provide students with the opportunity to be playful on the mat.
+While Yoga teachers can sometimes have a reputation for using, shall we say, “flowery” language that might not resonate with every student, the teachers during my stay (Emma and Jasmine) made Yoga approachable, accessible and non-intimidating.

 Read more: In addition to meeting new people, traveling and taking part in a Yoga retreat is a wonderful way to fill your cup and enhance wellness, explore new parts of the world, be a part of the international Yoga community and most importantly: immerse yourself in Yoga.
 Here are 11 tips to help you get the most out of your Yoga retreat experience, or read this article for 7 reasons why you should attend a Yoga retreat in Sri Lanka!